GIANT COVALENT STRUCTURES

 made into continuous tubes to form very strong fibres of 'pipe like'

 molecules called 'nanotubes'.
-These 'molecular size'

-- Uses of Nanotubes - carbon
+- Uses of carbon nanotubes – carbon

 nanotechnology – examples of nanochemistry